Search Engine Optimization

 Since search engine spiders comb your site finding keywords for indexing, it is important to make sure that you use keywords throughout your content and code.
 The key here, though, is to use them wisely, since keyword spamming is frowned upon by search engines.
 Content should be well-written and geared to your target market with solid keyword phrases.

 Relevant links are a must if you want to increase page rank.
 These must be from reputable sites that provide content relevant to your site.
 Be aware, though, that link farms and link exchanges offer practices that can get you banned from search engines, so it is best to stay away from them.
 The lesson here: Not just any link will do.

 There are no magic tricks, nobody has exclusive knowledge, and results do not happen instantaneously.
 A well-optimized site, with work done consistently, is the only way to gain or maintain page rank.
 If you can’t devote the time to do this yourself, then a reputable SEO firm is the route to go.

 SEO Tricks to Avoid

-These are just a few of the tricks that unscrupulous SEO firms offer:
+These are just a few of the tricks that should never, under any circumstances, be used:

 - Number 1 Page Rank Guaranteed - First off, search engines continually look for malicious attempts to manipulate page rank and change their algorithms regularly because of this, so no one can guarantee page rank.
 Plus, with those algorithm changes, a page rank of one today can easily turn into a page rank of 10 tomorrow, so consistent work is a must, and without it, rank cannot be maintained.